Tendai Chatara: International career

-Chatara's excellent domestic performances prompted the Zimbabwean selectors to select him for the senior cricket team's Twenty20 International series against India, captained by Suresh Raina.
+Chatara's domestic performances prompted the Zimbabwean selectors to select him for the senior cricket team's Twenty20 International series against India.
 He made his debut in the second T20I where he took his maiden wicket at international senior level with the dismissal of Yusuf Pathan.

-That same year, Chatara represented his nation, in the 2010 ICC Under-19 Cricket World Cup, and the following year, in 2011, he was selected for Zimbabwe's tri-nation series against Australia and South Africa A cricket teams.
+That same year, Chatara represented his nation in the 2010 ICC Under-19 Cricket World Cup, and the following year, in 2011, he was selected for Zimbabwe's tri-nation series against Australia and South Africa A cricket teams.

-In January 2015, Chatara was named in Zimbabwe's 15 man squad for the 2015 Cricket World Cup.
+In January 2015, Chatara was named in Zimbabwe's 15-man squad for the 2015 Cricket World Cup.

-In February 2016, Chatara was named in Zimbabwe's 15 man squad for the 2016 T20 World Cup.
+In February 2016, Chatara was named in Zimbabwe's 15-man squad for the 2016 T20 World Cup.

 In June 2018, Chatara was named in a Board XI team for warm-up fixtures ahead of the 2018 Zimbabwe Tri-Nation Series.

 In May 2021, Chatara was named as the captain in the Zimbabwe A's squad for their home series against South Africa.

-In July 2021, Chatara was named in Zimbabwe's 20 man Test squad for their one-off Test against Bangladesh.
-It was Chatara's return to the Test squad after three years having last played a Test against the same opposition in November 2018 at the time.
+In July 2021, Chatara was named in Zimbabwe's 20-man Test squad for their one-off Test against Bangladesh.
+It was Chatara's return to the Test squad after three years, having last played a Test against the same opposition in November 2018 at the time.